oracle/coherence-operator/docs/samples/coherence-deployments/persistence/pvc/README.md

       --set store.persistence.selector.matchLabels.coherenceCluster=persistence-cluster \
       coherence/coherence
    ```

   Wait until all three pods are running before you continue to the next step.

-1. Ensure the data added previously is still present
+7. Ensure that the data added previously still exists.

-   Connect to the Coherence `console` using the following:
+   a.
+Connect to the Coherence console using the following command:

    ```bash
    $ kubectl exec -it --namespace sample-coherence-ns storage-coherence-0 bash /scripts/startCoherence.sh console
    ```

+   b.
 At the `Map (?):` prompt, type `cache test`.
-This will create/use a cache in the service `PartitionedCache`.
+This create/use a cache in the service `PartitionedCache`.

+   c.
 At the prompt, type `size` and it should show 100000.

-   > This shows that the previous data entered has automatically been recovered due the PVC being honoured.
+   > This shows that the previous data entered has automatically been recovered as the PVC was honoured.

+   d.
 Clear the cache using `clear` command and confirm the cache size is zero.

    Recover the `test-snapshot` using:

    ```bash
    snapshot recover test-snapshot
    ```

    The size of the cache should now be 100000.

-   Then type `bye` to exit the `console`.
+   To exit the console, type `bye`.

-## Uninstalling the Charts
+## Uninstall the Charts

-Carry out the following commands to delete the chart and PV's installed in this sample.
+Run the following command to delete the chart and persistent volumes installed in this sample:

 ```bash
 $ helm delete storage --purge
 ```

-Once the pods are deleted, issue the following to delete the PVC.:
+Once the pods are deleted, run the following command to delete the PVC.:

 ```bash
 $ kubectl delete pvc persistence-volume-storage-coherence-0 persistence-volume-storage-coherence-1 \